On relative derived categories: A description of relative derived categories

-Note that the second isomorphism follows from the fact that finitely generated $\La$-modules are compact objects in $\mmod \La$ while the last one follows from the same fact applying to $\Hom_{\La}(-,S_i)$ in the category $\FMod (\CS)$.
+Note that the second isomorphism follows from the fact that finitely generated $\La$-modules are compact objects in $\mmod \La$ and the last isomorphism follows from the same fact applying to $\Hom_{\La}(-,S_i)$ in the category $\FMod (\CS)$.
 Moreover, $\phi$ is clearly dense and so is an equivalence of categories.